Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 Predisposing factors

 What causes the disease and what are its causes?
-Alas, but it is not necessary to speak about this with certainty, since they have been studied extremely poorly.
-In general, as in the case of any other autoimmune pathology.
+Alas, we can’t talk about this with confidence, since they have been studied extremely poorly.
+In general, as is the case with any other autoimmune pathology.

-In many cases, it must be recognized that all types of disease have an idiopathic etiology.
-Simply put, the disease occurs on one "beautiful" day, and absolutely nothing precedes its appearance.
-It may immediately be assumed that the real cause is lost somewhere in the wilds of genetics and heredity.
-In addition, there is evidence that excessive insolation (UV radiation from the sun) contributes to the development of the disease.
+In many cases, we have to admit that all types of disease have an idiopathic etiology.
+Simply put, the disease appears on one “wonderful” day, and nothing precedes its appearance at all.
+An assumption may immediately arise that the real reason is lost somewhere in the jungle of genetics and heredity.
+In addition, there is evidence that the development of the disease is promoted by excessive insolation (UV irradiation from the sun).

 Clinical signs

-• Generalized pustular eruptions (pictured), multiple crusts, small ulcers, redness and itching of the skin, with the head, ears and groin most often affected.
+• Generalized rashes of pustules (pictured), multiple crusts, small ulcers, redness and itching of the skin, with the head, ears and groin area most often affected.

-• In other cases, large papules filled with a cloudy liquid are observed.
+• In other cases, large papules filled with cloudy liquid are observed.

 • Large cysts often form in the thickness of the skin.

-• In severe cases, the gums are also involved in the process, resulting in problems with the teeth (up to their loss).
+• In severe cases, the gums are also involved in the process, resulting in problems with teeth (even tooth loss).

-• Similarly, the nail beds are involved in the process, the claws of the animal begin to stagger, sometimes fall out.
-The process is very painful, gives the animal severe suffering.
+• Similarly, the nail beds are involved in the process, the animal’s claws begin to wobble and sometimes fall out.
+The process is very painful and causes great suffering to the animal.

-• Swollen lymph nodes, when they are probed, the cat clearly shows signs of displeasure.
-The animal becomes lethargic, fever and lameness increase (if the claws are involved in the process).
-Note that all these signs are characteristic only for the severe course of the process.
+• Swollen lymph nodes; when palpated, the cat clearly shows signs of displeasure.
+The animal becomes apathetic, with increasing fever and lameness (if claws are involved).
+Note that all these signs are characteristic only of a severe course of the process.

-• Secondary bacterial infection is possible due to seeding with pyogenic microflora of opened papules and ulcers.
+• Secondary bacterial infection is possible due to the contamination of opened papules and ulcers with pyogenic microflora.

-Read also: The cat is choking, wheezing and coughing: causes, methods of treatment
+Read also: The cat is choking, wheezing and coughing: causes, treatment methods

 How are other forms of pemphigus different?
 As for the erythematous variety, in many ways it is completely similar to the leaf-shaped one.
 But still, the symptoms of pemphigus in cats in this case are slightly different.
-First, the lesions are usually limited to the head, muzzle, and ungual plates (more precisely, their base).
+First, lesions are usually limited to the head, muzzle and claw plates (more precisely, their bases).
 Secondly, with erythematous pemphigus, the lips are very often affected, which practically does not happen with other forms of this disease.

-But what about pemphigus "vulgar", that is, ordinary?
-It is characterized by all the same symptoms as with the leaf-shaped form of the disease, only in some cases it is “multiplied” twice:
+But what about “vulgar” pemphigus, that is, ordinary?
+It is characterized by the same symptoms as with the leaf-shaped form of the disease, only in some cases “multiplied” by a factor of two:

-• The oral cavity is almost always affected, and the effects are very serious, up to deep, non-healing ulcers on the mucous membrane of the inner surface of the cheeks and tongue.
-Because of this, cats with common pemphigus almost always lose their appetite and lose weight quickly.
+• The oral cavity is almost always affected, and the effects are very serious, including deep, non-healing ulcers on the mucous membrane of the inner surface of the cheeks and tongue.
+Because of this, cats with common pemphigus almost always lose their appetite and quickly lose weight.

-• The axillary and inguinal regions are also captured, where the skin is the thinnest and most delicate.
-Accordingly, all this hurts and itches a lot.
+• The axillary and groin areas, where the skin is thinnest and most delicate, are also captured.
+Accordingly, all this is very painful and itchy.

 • Anorexia, depression, fever.